How A School District Plans to Use Advertising to Pay Their Way

 John Milledge Academy Trojans Looking Forward to Another Hot Football Season

 At first glance, John Milledge Academy might appear to be the usual preparatory school.
 An elegant site in Milledgeville, Georgia, the John Milledge Academy deeply understands the difficult road that they had to traverse to get where they are today and the continued battle to maintain excellence in academics as well as sports.
 They are proud of the Trojans, their hot football team.
 That pride is apparent throughout the school and at every game.
-The show team spirit and support from the local sponsors.
+The football scoreboards show team spirit and support from the local sponsors.

 Basketball Game in Madison County High School in Danielsville, GA.